codebar/pairing-tool/doc/UserManual.md

 > :warning: REMEMBER: This is still a prototype, and some features are limited or have oversimplified implementations, when using it, keep in mind:

 * It does not store any state, refreshing the browser will reset everything
-* The autodetect skills/languages feature, works based on parsing the notes/tutorial/skills that participants added in their profiles at [codebar.io](codebar.io), but the detection is not 100% accurate.
-Specially between Java and Javascript, and also Other technologies.
+* The autodetect skills/languages feature, works based on parsing the notes/tutorial/skills that participants added in their profiles at [codebar.io](codebar.io), but the detection might not 100% accurate, and not everyone fills these fields in their profiles, you'll need to double check.
-* In the pairings screen, skills are not editable, this is to avoid accidental changes since this screen works using drag and drop
+* In the pairings screen, skills are not editable, this is intended, to avoid accidental changes since this screen works using drag and drop
 * Going back from the pairings to the attendees list, will reset all the existing pairings.

 ## How to use it